|testexpression||Any numeric or string expression.|

 |elsestatements-n||One or more statements executed if testexpression doesn't match any of the Case clauses.|

 The Case Else statement is used to indicate the elsestatements to be executed if no match is found between the testexpression and an expressionlist in any of the other Case selections.
 Although not required, it is a good idea to have a Case Else statement in your Select Case block to handle unforeseen testexpression values.
-If no Case expressionlist matches testexpression and there is no Case Else statement, execution continues at the statement following End Select.
+If no Case expressionlist matches testexpression and there is no Case Else statement, then execution continues at the statement following End Select.

 Select Case statements can be nested.
 Each nested Select Case statement must have a matching End Select statement.